Setup

 Disabled / Access Restriction

-This option disables Gokapis internal authentication completely, except for API calls.
-The following URLs need to be restricted by the reverse proxy:
+This disables all of Gokapi’s internal authentication except for API calls.
+The following paths must be protected by your reverse proxy:

 • /admin